siduction/sidu-manual/data/en/0702-sys-admin-gen_en.md

 Right-clicking on the speaker icon in the control bar opens a drop-down menu that contains a slider for the volume.
 Further settings are possible as follows:

-Right-click on the desktop > *Settings* > *Audio*.
+Right-click on the desktop > *"Settings"* > *"Audio"*

 **Xfce Pulse Audio**

 The settings are made via the speaker icon (pulse audio module) in the control bar.
 Again, the user guidance is self-explanatory.
-If the icon is missing, you can quickly get started with a terminal and the command
+If the icon is missing, you can quickly get started with a terminal by entering the command

 ~~~
 $ pavucontrol
 ~~~

-and make the settings in the newly opened window.
+and configuring the settings in the appearing window.

-**Asamixer**
+**Alsamixer**

-If you prefer *alsamixer*, you can find it in the *alsa-utils* package:
+If you prefer alsamixer, you can find it in the alsa-utils package:

 ~~~
 # apt update